Women in Iran: Education

 Education held an important role in Iranian society, especially as the nation began a period of modernization under the authority of Reza Shah Pahlavi in the early 20th century when the number of women's schools began to grow.
 Formal education for women in Iran began in 1907 with the establishment of the first primary school for girls.
 By mid-century, legal reforms granting women the right to vote and raising the minimum age for marriage offered more opportunities for women to pursue education outside the home.
-After periods of imposed restrictions, women's educational attainment continued its rise through the Islamification of education following the Iranian Revolution of 1979, peaking in the years following radical changes such as correcting contraddictions that have marked its educational system, like the curriculum and composition of classrooms.
+After periods of imposed restrictions, women's educational attainment continued its rise through the Islamification of education following the Iranian Revolution of 1979, peaking in the years following radical changes such as correcting contradictions that have marked its educational system, like the curriculum and composition of classrooms.
 By 1989, women dominated the entrance examinations for college attendance.

 Women's participation in education has not slowed despite efforts to impose restrictions on the increasingly female-dominated educational sphere.
 The changes in women's education have split into increased usage and dominance of the opportunities available to women, and the imposition of strict requirements governing their role in education, including gender-segregated classes, Islamic dress, and the channeling of women into "feminine" majors that prevent the pursuit of certain careers.

 Illiteracy among women has been on a decrease since 1970, when it was 54 percent, to the year 2000 when it was 17.30 percent.
 Iranian female education went from a 46 percent literacy rate, to 83 percent.
 Iran ranked 10th in terms of female literacy in the 1970s, and still holds this position.

 According to a UNESCO world survey, at the primary level of enrollment, Iran has the highest female-to-male ratio in the world among sovereign nations, with a girl-to-boy ratio of 1.22: 1.00.
 According to UNESCO data from 2012, Iran has more female students in engineering fields than any other country in the world.